ARCLabUNO/arclabwebsite/content/publication/tostlebe_pyrooz_2022/index.md

-  on the process-based model of regulation, we depart from orthodox explanations for the gang–misconduct link and argue that gang affiliates are treated less fairly than nongang affiliates owing to suppression-oriented administrative policies and harsher day-to-day interactions with officers, which, in turn, impact compliance. ...
+  on the process-based model of regulation, we depart from orthodox explanations for the gang–misconduct link and argue that gang affiliates are treated less fairly than nongang affiliates owing to suppression-oriented administrative policies and harsher day-to-day interactions with officers, which, in turn, impact compliance.

 tags:
-  - Source Themes
   - Procedural Justice
+  - Gang Membership
   - Legitimacy
   - Misconduct
   - Structural Equation Modeling